telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-footers.md

 # Styling Column Footers

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of the GridViewFooterCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewfootercell).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of the GridViewFooterCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewfootercell).

 ## Targeting the GridViewFooterCell Element